EveTLynn/Blood-Cells-Detection/README.md

 ```

 ### 2. Model Configuration
-Leverage the TFM package to access the pre-trained RetinaNet model with a ResNet-50 backbone.
-- Adjust the model, dataset and trainer configuration, including:
+- Get the `retinanet_resnetfpn_coco` experiment configuration from TFM experiment factory
 - Adjust the model and dataset configurations
   - Backbone: Get the pretrained checkpoint from [TFM official vision model github](https://github.com/tensorflow/models/blob/master/official/vision/MODEL_GARDEN.md), initiate pretrained checkpoint and freeze backbone (keep the backbone's weight from being updated)
   - Define image size, number of class, input paths (train and validation)
 - Adjust the trainer configuration (train - val steps, optimizer, saving checkpoints..)
 - Set up the distribution stratergy takes full advantage of available hardware
 - Create the Task object: an easy way to build, train, and evaluate models

 ### 3. Training and Evaluation
-- Train the fine-tuned model on the prepared TFRecord data.
+- Train the fine-tuned model on the prepared TFRecord data
 - Monitor training progress using TensorBoard: the Tensorboard read `events.out.tfevents` and visualize as charts which can help us understand how the model is performing during training and diagnose any issues.
-- Evaluate the model's performance on a held-out validation set using [COCO detection evaluation metrics](https://cocodataset.org/#detection-eval), but as TF allow to export best model based on only one metric, I chose mean average precision for simplicity.
+- Evaluate the model's performance on a held-out validation set using [COCO detection evaluation metrics](https://cocodataset.org/#detection-eval), but as TF allow to export best model based on only one metric, I chose mean average precision for simplicity
 - 5 newest models are saved by default and I also keep the model with the highest mAP (this will be used for inference later)

 Here is the output directory tree